 Three months after arriving in my real home and getting served insults for breakfast by my mother and father I ran away.
 My siblings too were in the front line of insulting me and telling me that I was a disgrace to my family.
 You see, I was deep in the sea of drugs.
 I started doing drugs; weed, alcohol and cocaine in form two after my desire to explore got the better of me.
 During the three months at home I would wake up, take my breakfast amid insults and leave for a drug hunting mission.
 I would drag myself home at midnight and go to my house which was separate from my parent’s main house.
-Sometimes I would spend days away from home; especially after committing a crime and have policemen looking for me.
+This house was given to me after my father decided I didn't deserve to live in the main house.
+Sometimes I would spend days away from home; especially after committing a crime and had policemen looking for me.
 Days in hiding were however more peaceful than days spent at my home.
 I had to go back home to shower, change and eat.
 Truth is, these insults never got into my head.
 I was too high to even realize they were meant to make me feel bad, reflect and somehow turn my life around.
-But one day when my father called me a bastard and said that he didn’t know who I was since his son was long dead I guess the insults finally made it into my head.
+But one day when my father called me a bastard and said that he didn’t know who I was since his son was long dead, I guess the insults finally made it into my head.
 Or maybe they went straight into my heart because I remember I was badly hurt.
 They mostly hurt because I had been clean for about three days.
 Anyone who has been down this path knows how hard it is for an addict to go for three days without drugs in the efforts to stay clean; even harder when people who are supposed to notice the slight effort and encourage you turn a blind eye to you and insult you instead.
 It then dawned on me that I still had a heart thus still human.
 That as much as I was a drug addict I was still a human being and didn’t deserve harsh treatment from anyone not to mention my own parents.
 That’s when I decided to leave seeing that I was no longer my father’s son and go to a place where I belonged.
 This was the beginning of a long journey: a journey that I'm still on today.

 I am in a Matatu.
 I am seated in the ‘lonely seat’.
 The radio is tuned in to Classic 105.
 The signal weakens as we leave Nairobi further and further behind until all that’s left is a boiling sound.
 The driver at this point breaks the rules and ‘touches that dial’ and tunes in to a Kikuyu station; Inooro Fm.
 I’m headed to Nyahururu which is my original home.
 It’s the home I left exactly 10 years and 2 months ago.
 The last time I was running away as far as possible from Nyahururu.
 Today I’m going back like the prodigal son.
 When you haven’t seen or heard from your blood family in ten years you expect to be anxious and/excited as you get closer to meeting them.
 I’m neither.
 I feel empty.
 Unemotional.
 I’ve tried to get in touch with my emotions but none is forthcoming.